Yoda-Flash/text-command-based-calculator/calculator/README.md

 For now, only one operation may be performed at a time.
 However, this will be updated soon so that multiple operations can be performed through a single line!

+I made this because I had enough of the Windows Calculator GUI, where you need to click each button for each digit and operation, which is painstakingly slow.
+Instead, I find typing to be much faster, which is why I decided to write a calculator CLI!

+If you are tired of your laptop's default Calculator app, but are too lazy to grab your calculator from your backpack, like me, then hopefully you'll find this helpful!

 ## Commands
 For detailed directions on the command line: ```cargo run calculator -h```
 ### Addition (--plus or -p)